Microsoft Excel for statistics topic list > Normal Distribution Probability in Excel

 Normal distribution problems index.

 How to Calculate Normal Distribution Probability in Excel

 While it’s possible to look up probabilities for a normal distribution using the z-table, it’s actually much easier to calculate probabilities in Excel for a couple of reasons.
-First, there’s no looking at a table — the NORMDIST function does the hard work for you (what goes on behind the scenes is that Excel looks up the probabilities for you).
+First, there’s no looking at a table; the NORMDIST function does the hard work for you.
 Second, Excel does the intermediate calculations for you.
 Most calculation errors happen in an intermediate step (such as calculating the z-score to look up) rather than the actual z-score itself.
 Excel can handle three types of probability calculations: more than, less than, and in between.
 These instructions work for Excel 2007 and Excel 2010.

 Sample Question: Suppose that a contaminant in samples from a city’s water supply has a mean of 500 ppm and a standard deviation of 100 ppm.
 What is the probability that bacteria in a randomly selected water sample will be: 1/ less than 600 ppm 2/More than 600 ppm 3/between 400 and 600 ppm?

-Calculate Normal Distribution Probability in Excel of Less than 600 ppm
+Calculate Normal Distribution Probability in Excel: Less than

 Step 1: Click an empty cell.

 Step 3: Click “Insert Formula”.

 Step 4: Type “Normdist” into the search box and then click “Go.”